HenryKhoo/IBMBobAugust/README.md

 # The North Star — IBM Bob August Challenge

 _Sailors used the North Star to find their bearing when everything else was uncertain.
-This console does the same job for a crew in a crisis, turning noisy telemetry, scattered symptoms, and shifting supply numbers into one clear, grounded answer._
+This project does the same job for a real question about space science, turning it into one clear, grounded answer instead of a guess._

 Challenge theme: Reimagine Space Exploration with AI

 ## Motivation

-The North Star is an operations console for a deep space habitat.
-A crew in a crisis does not need more raw data, it needs a clear read on what the data means and what to do next.
-The console watches live telemetry, crew biometrics, and supply levels, and turns each one into a short, grounded answer a crew member can act on immediately.
+The North Star is the landing page for **Talkback**, a grounded NASA Earth-science Q&A console.
+Ask a real question in plain English — tropical cyclones, dust storms, drought, wildfires, and more — and Talkback answers from a real NASA source passage, cites where that answer came from, and says so honestly when nothing in its corpus supports an answer, rather than guessing.
+Two voices are available: **Baseline**, direct and no-commentary, and **Banter**, the same fact told with personality.
+Persona only changes how a true thing is said, never whether it's said or what it claims.
 Built for the IBM Bob AI Builders Challenge (August theme: *Reimagine Space Exploration with AI*).

 ## How to Use

-1. Watch the crisis timeline to see the console read the live event feed, isolate the event that matters, and build the matching emergency procedure step by step.
+1. Open the North Star landing page for the pitch, the Technology & Modules breakdown, the Mission, and the Team.
-2. Read the telemetry translator for a plain language status on each life support sector, complete with a confidence score and a line showing what the reading is grounded in.
+2. Click **Launch Talkback** to open the console.
-3. Describe a crew member's symptoms in plain English to run a triage; the console cross references their biometrics and file for an immediate, grounded protocol.
+3. Pick a persona — Baseline or Banter.
+Banter unlocks a humor slider; Baseline ignores it.
-4. Trigger a Veggie grow-chamber failure, diagnose the cause, and tune the LED spectrum and water delivery method to recover the crop — a hands-on simulation grounded in NASA's real Veggie/APH plant-research findings, not the retrieval pipeline.
+4. Ask a question, or pick one of the suggested chips.
-5. Search the mission log and procedure library directly to ask a question, and get an answer sourced back to the passage it came from.
+5. Read the answer: a grounded response carries a confidence score and a source citation back to the passage it came from; an unmatched question gets an honest "no grounded answer" instead of a fabricated one.

 ## Demo